jalitriver/gitlab-cmds/README.md

        or you can use `glcli --auth <path>` to specify an alternative location.
 An alternative location can also be specified in the `options.xml` file.

+## Inverting --dry-run Logic

+By default, all commands which can alter Gitlab will alter Gitlab unless the `--dry-run` flag is set.
+It is possible to invert this logic so that --dry-run is enabled by default by changing the dry-run options in options.xml to `true`.
+You can then use `--dry-run=false` on the command line when you are ready to execute the command for real.